-On April 19, 2016, representatives of Barclays and Morgan Stanley met with members of Memorial's management team and Mr. Gieselman to discuss whether there were potential strategic partners other than Range and Company B that could potentially enter into a value-enhancing business combination with Memorial.
+On April 19, 2016, representatives of Barclays and Morgan Stanley met with members of Memorial's management team and Mr. Gieselman, in his capacity as a director of Memorial, to discuss whether there were potential strategic partners other than Range and Company B that could potentially enter into a value-enhancing business combination with Memorial.
 After discussing approximately 20 potential counterparties, Memorial management-with advice from Barclays and Morgan Stanley-determined to recommend to the Memorial board of directors that Barclays and Morgan Stanley be instructed to confidentially contact four other publicly traded, independent upstream companies to gauge their interest in entering into strategic discussions with Memorial.